blacix/sw-version-manager/README.md

 - create a preferably separate version file, e.g.: `version.h`
 - create a config file based on the template provied
 - run the script with the desired arguments

+The script prints the version string to `stdout`, so the version string can be captured in a shell variable.
+See example scenario.

 ## how to run
 `